Tree-valued resampling dynamics: Martingale Problems and applications: Main results (Theorems , and )

 \section{Main results (Theorems~\ref{T:01},\ref{T:02} and~\ref{T:03})}

 In this section we state our main results.
-In Subsection~\ref{Sub:state} we recall concepts and terminology used to define the state space which consists of (ultra-)metric measure spaces and which we equip with the Gromov-weak topology.
-In Subsection~\ref{Sub:mp} we state the tree-valued Fleming-Viot martingale problem and its well-posedness, and present the approximation by tree-valued particle dynamics in Subsection~\ref{Sub:conv}.
-In Subsection~\ref{Sub:long} we identify a unique equi\-librium and state that it will be approached as time tends to infinity.
-In Subsection~\ref{Sub:extend} we discuss possible extensions of the model.
+In Subsection~\ref{Sub:state} we recall concepts and terminology used to define the state space which consists of (ultra-)metric measure spaces equipped with the Gromov-weak topology.
+In Subsection~\ref{Sub:mp} we state the tree-valued Fleming-Viot martingale problem and its well-posedness (Theorem~\ref{T:01}), and present the approximation by tree-valued Moran dynamics in Subsection~\ref{Sub:conv} (Theorem~\ref{T:02}).
+In Subsection~\ref{Sub:long} we identify a unique equi\-librium and state that it will be approached as time tends to infinity (Theorem~\ref{T:03}).